ivan-guerra/programmador.com/content/posts/base-conversion.md

 }
 ```

-The algorithm for conversion is the usual change of base[^3] method which uses
+The algorithm for conversion is the usual [change of base][3] method which uses
 modulo and integer division to compute the digits of the output number
 one-by-one.
 The `mpz_class` is a GMP C++ wrapper class used to construct and
 manipulate big integral values.
-You can see `mpz_class` overloads the
+You can see `mpz_class` overloads the arithmetic
-arithmetic operators such that the code doesn't look much different than if one
+operators such that the code doesn't look much different than if one were to use
-were to use the C/C++ built-in types.
+the C/C++ built-in types.

 One neat feature of GMP is the ability to construct an `mpz_class` object from
 a number represented as a string and its base.
 That feature makes